stofftr/CA_1010_Final_Project/README.md

 # Installation
   Files included are the photos used on the webpage as well as the .html, .js, and .css files.
-  Download the zip file containing all the files, and then you can double-click index.html to open the webpage on a local server.
+  Download the zip file containing all the files, extract them into a new folder.
+Open the folder with visual studio code then open the index.html file in your browser or with a live server to view the webpage.

 # Usage
   Users can click on patterns to see where they can purchase them and filter using the sidebar between pattern mediums and types.